 Either way, the result is that the air conditioner's evaporator coil does not properly transfer heat, and in effect 'overcools' itself.
 The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C just turned into an old-school icebox.

 What Should You Do When Your A/C Freezes?

 - Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
 Ensure the A/C system is completely OFF.

 - Do what you can to ensure airflow is not restricted.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and ensure that they are not impeded by furniture or curtains.

 - Call Stark Services.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can turn into a pricey repair.
-When your unit freezes over it can lead to a totaled compressor.
-Replacing your compressor could cost as much as a downpayment on a new system.
-In fact, many people are forced to decide between installing a new system vs repairing the old model.
-If you move fast, follow the instructions, and call a NATE-certified technician, you have better odds of having a less expensive repair.
-Your technician will advise you of the exact cause and how to avoid the issue from happening again.
+When your AC freezes over it can lead to a totaled compressor.
+Replacing your compressor could easily cost as much as a downpayment on a new system.
+In fact, many people are forced to decide between installing a new system or repairing the old one.
+If you move fast, follow the instructions, and call a NATE-certified technician, you have better odds of having a less expensive job.
+Your technician will diagnose the situation and how to avoid the issue from happening again.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.